dimkary/unittest-workshop/README.md

 ## Description

-This project is set up as a simple and fun excercise to write your own unittest, to test a triangle library!!!
-The goal is to use the skeleton code to add your test cases, until **100% coverage** is achieved.
+This project is set up as a simple and fun excercise to write your own unittest, to test a triangle library!
+The goal is to use the skeleton code to add your test cases, until ``` 100% coverage ``` is achieved.
 Of course more tests to cover any weird edge cases are welcome.

 ## Instructions
 Open the project in Gitpod by going into the link: https://www.gitpod.io/#https://github.com/dimkary/unittest-workshop

-The folder **shapes** contain an 4 libraries: **shape, square, circle** and **triangle**.
+The folder ``` shapes ``` contain an 4 libraries: ``` shape, square, circle ``` and ``` triangle ```.
 These are used to create a respective object and provide method to calculate certain geometries (area, perimeter etc.).

-At the same level there is a folder names **test**, in which there are 3 files that contain the tests for each respective shape.
-The goal is to add tests to the **test_triangle** file to cover as much of the triangle library as possible.
-The **test_circle** and **test_square** files contain already implemented tests to be used as examples.
+At the same level there is a folder names ``` test ```, in which there are 3 files that contain the tests for each respective shape.
+The goal is to add tests to the ``` test_triangle ``` file to cover as much of the triangle library as possible.
+The ``` test_circle ``` and ``` test_square ``` files contain already implemented tests to be used as examples.

 ### Check coverage
 After adding new tests we want to check if they are implemented succesfully, and if the coverage has increased.
-From the created Gitpod environement you can run the command **run_tests** in the terminal.
-This will run the unittests, create the coverage report and generate an html file, which can be viewed in the idea preview browser (Simple Broswer).
+From the created Gitpod environement you can run the command ``` run_tests ``` in the terminal.
+This will run the unittests, create the coverage report and generate an html file inside ``` unittest-workshop > htmlcov ``` folder, which can be viewed in the tab ``` Simple Browser ```.
 A coverage report on the browser should look like the picture below:
 <div align="center">
   <a>
     <img src="images/coverage_snap.jpg" alt="coverage">